 We have devoted most of our financial resources to research and development, including our preclinical and clinical development activities.
-We expect to continue to incur significant expenses and operating losses over the next several years as we continue clinical development of MarzAA, our complement product candidates and DalcA.
+We expect to continue to incur significant expenses and operating losses over the next several years as we continue the development of our complement product candidates.
 Our operating losses may fluctuate significantly from quarter to quarter and year to year.
-We are expected to continue to incur significant expenses and increasing operating losses for at least the next several years, and our expenses will increase substantially if and as we:
+We are expected to continue to incur significant expenses and operating losses for at least the next several years as we:

-- continue clinical development of MarzAA and DalcA; - continue preclinical development and begin clinical development of CB 4332 and our other complement product candidates; - further develop the manufacturing process for our product candidates; - attract and retain skilled personnel; - seek regulatory and marketing approvals for any of our product candidates that successfully complete clinical studies; - acquire or in-license other product candidates and technologies; - · make milestone or other payments under collaboration agreements, or any in-license agreements we may enter; - maintain, protect and expand our intellectual property portfolio; - create additional infrastructure to support operations as a public company and our product development and planned future commercialization efforts; and - experience any delays or other issues with any of the above.
+- continue preclinical development and begin clinical development of CB 2782-PEG, CB 4332 and our other complement product candidates; - continue having CB 4332 and our other complement product candidates manufactured for preclinical and clinical development; - further develop the manufacturing process for our product candidates; - attract, hire and retain skilled personnel; - seek regulatory and marketing approvals for any of our product candidates that successfully complete clinical studies; - acquire or in-license other product candidates and technologies; - maintain, protect and expand our intellectual property portfolio; - create additional infrastructure to support operations as a public company and our product development and planned future commercialization efforts; and - experience any delays or other issues with any of the above.